Notes on some frequently-used ingredients and where to find them.

 A Chinese rice with a black hull and wonderful nutty flavor that shades anything cooked with it a deep purple hue.
 Forbidden rice is inevitably moister and nuttier than brown rice and cooks in far less time (15-20 minutes), yet it's unpolished and has all the nutritional heft and whole foodiness of brown rice.

 A sweet red crushed pepper from Spain, available at Spanish food stores, like The Spanish Table, or online.
 This site is a lovely reference for different varieties of peppers.

-We use Extra Virgin olive oil for just about everything.
+I use Extra Virgin olive oil for just about everything.
 But, it turns out that out a ridiculous number of major brand olive oils are not actually extra-virgin as claimed...you can look up your favorite on p.
 10 of this report from UC Davis to see whether to stick with it or switch brands.
 California Olive Ranch was one that made the cut, or try going local if you live near olive growers and want to take the opportunity to support small farms.

 Whole wheat pasta

 Different brands and shapes of whole wheat pasta taste completely different, so it's worth experimenting with a variety of different types.
 Some taste like cardboard.
 Resist the urge to conclude that all whole wheat pasta is like this.
 Say goodbye to the offending brand, and look elsewhere.
-Our favorites by far are Eden Organic's Kamut Spirals and Delallo whole wheat orzo.
+My favorites by far are Eden Organic's Kamut Spirals and Delallo whole wheat orzo.